EvanHahn/iso-3166-country-list/README.md

 ISO 3166 country list
 =====================

 Maps ISO 3166 codes to English country names and vice versa.
 Works in the browser and in Node.

-Uses data from <http://data.okfn.org/data/country-list>.
+I built this because I couldn't find something that did exactly what I wanted _and_ worked in the browser.

 *Not yet available on npm.*